-Alternative Provision (AP) settings are also known as Pupil Referral Units (PRUs).
-These are educational settings where pupils attend following a permanent exclusion, for support with negative behavioural difficulties seen within their mainstream schools to prevent a permanent exclusion; along with those who are medically unable to attend their mainstream school.
+One type of Alternative Provision (AP) in Suffolk are Pupil Referral Units (PRUs).
+These are educational settings where pupils attend following a permanent exclusion or for support with negative behavioural difficulties seen within their mainstream schools to prevent a permanent exclusion; along with those who are medically unable to attend their mainstream school.

-This is seen as a short-term placement, in order to carry out interventions with the pupils to try and rectify any negative behaviours and then re-integrate them back into a mainstream setting.
-There may be times where this is identified as a longer term placement, for example if it is more beneficial for the pupil to remain at the AP in order to complete KS4 or they are not deemed medically well enough to return to their mainstream school.
+Occasionally there may be times where a PRU is identified as a longer term placement, for example if it is more beneficial for the pupil to remain at the AP in order to complete KS4 or they are not deemed medically well enough to return to their mainstream school.

-Please see the links below to the current Pupil Referral Units and Alternative Provision:
+Please see the links below to our current Pupil Referral Units:

 Further Education Colleges: